 We own, develop and manage retail real estate properties, which consist primarily of malls, Premium Outlets®, and The Mills®.
-As of March 31, 2015, we owned or held an interest in 209 income-producing properties in the United States, which consisted of 110 malls, 68 Premium Outlets, 14 Mills, three community centers, and 14 other retail properties in 37 states and Puerto Rico.
-We have four Premium Outlets under development and have redevelopment and expansion projects, including the addition of anchors and big box tenants, underway at more than 20 properties in the U.S. and Asia.
-Internationally, as of March 31, 2015, we had ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, two Premium Outlets in Canada, one Premium Outlet in Mexico, and one Premium Outlet in Malaysia.
-As of March 31, 2015, we had noncontrolling ownership interests in five outlet properties in Europe through our joint venture with McArthurGlen.
+As of June 30, 2015, we owned or held an interest in 207 income-producing properties in the United States, which consisted of 110 malls, 68 Premium Outlets, 14 Mills, three community centers, and 12 other retail properties in 37 states and Puerto Rico.
+We have four Premium Outlets and two malls under development and have redevelopment and expansion projects, including the addition of anchors, big box tenants, and restaurants, underway at 28 properties.
+Internationally, as of June 30, 2015, we had ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, two Premium Outlets in Canada, one Premium Outlet in Mexico, and one Premium Outlet in Malaysia.
+As of June 30, 2015, we had a noncontrolling ownership interest in a joint venture that holds five outlet properties in Europe.
 Of the five properties, two are located in Italy and one each is located in Austria, the Netherlands, and the United Kingdom.
-Additionally, as of March 31, 2015, we owned an 18.3% equity stake in Klépierre SA, or Klépierre, a publicly traded, Paris-based real estate company, which owns, or has an interest in, shopping centers located in 16 countries in Europe.
+Additionally, as of June 30, 2015, we owned a 20.3% equity stake in Klépierre SA, or Klépierre, a publicly traded, Parisbased real estate company, which owns, or has an interest in, shopping centers located in 16 countries in Europe.